douglas-yao/LI-Mastermind/README.md

    - For Windows:

      ```batch
-     cd server
      serverDbInit.bat
      ```

      If you encounter a permission error, you might need to run the script with administrative privileges.
-Right-click on `setupDb.bat` and choose "Run as administrator."
+Right-click on `serverDbInit.bat` and choose "Run as administrator."
 Follow the prompts to enter your MySQL username and password.
 The script will create the necessary database and tables.

 4. **Run Client and Server:**